 This creates audible distortions that can pile up in your mix, and besides making it sound quite shitty, can also collectively reduce the perceived loudness.

 Avoid clipping like the plague!

 You have to check the strength and integrity of your signal at every stage along the way to the recording software.

 Is your amp or other sound source set to an optimal loudness?

 Is the microphone used to capture this sound source dialed in to include as much signal as possible without clipping?

-If you’re recording instruments direct, check the input meter of your audio interface—is it hitting the red (clipping), or is it sitting comfortably in the green and peaking no higher than yellow?
+If you’re recording instruments direct, check the input meter of your audio interface—is it hitting the red (clipping), or is it sitting comfortably in the top portion of the “green zone” and peaking no higher than yellow?

 There is something called signal to noise ratio (SNR) that directly relates to gain staging and ultimately great sounding tracks.